At a glance

 - Fluid replacement therapy either intravenous or subcutaneous.

-In some cases, you may be asked to give your cat fluids subcutaneously at home, which is a relatively straightforward procedure.
-Your veterinarian will supply with needles and syringes as well as fluids.
-To give fluids, you lift the loose skin at the back of the neck insert the needle under the skin and slowly administer the fluids.
-It is useful to be able to administer fluids to a cat who has an underlying medical condition such as diabetes.
+In some cases, you may be asked to give your cat fluids subcutaneously at home, which is a relatively straightforward procedure in which the carer administers fluid under loose skin at the back of the neck.
+The veterinarian will supply with needles and syringes as well as fluids.
+This is useful for cats who has an underlying medical condition such as diabetes.

 - Ensure there is a constant supply of fresh, clean drinking water available at all times.